Growing Bright and Beautiful Yellow Vegetables

 #10: Tomatoes

 My all-time favorite cherry tomato is Sun Gold, but that’s technically an orange tomato, so it doesn’t belong in this article about yellow vegetables.
-Many years I pick another cherry tomato to go head to head with Sun Gold.
-One year it was Esterina, which is more yellow and a little bigger in size than your average cherry tomato.
+Most seasons I pick another cherry tomato to go head to head with Sun Gold to see if anything can unseat it as the cherry tomato champion.

 My young neighbor who loves eating cherry tomatoes by the handful declared that she liked the taste of this little yellow tomato better than Sun Gold.
+I wasn’t as convinced, so you’ll need to be the judge in your own garden.

 So many choices!
 How to choose the best tomato varieties to grow.